-- 6. During the update, the MSD will cycle through other update numbers as the firmware components are written to the flash. - 7.
+- 6. During the update, the MSD will cycle through other update numbers as the firmware components are written to the flash.
+It could take up to 3 minutes to complete the procedure. - 7.
 When the flash update has completed successfully, the MSD will display U00, indicating the flash has been successfully written. - 8.
 Disconnect power from the base and remove the controller from the base. - 9.
 Set the firmware update switch to the Normal position.
 See Section 2.3.
 Reinstall the controller in the base and apply power.
 The controller should start up in normal operating mode.